 If you can't find yours, just contact our support team and we'll add it for you.

 How do I send a subject access request (SAR)?

 The easiest way to find out where your information is by sending a request through Rightly.
-Just search above for any exam board, school or sixth form college of your choice, and send your request in less than a minute.
+Just press 'Get started' above, pick from our list of exam boards and send your requests in less than a minute.

 Is it my child's right to ask for this information?